metrics-lab/ST-fMRI/README.md

 # ST-fMRI
-This repository contains code for spatio-temporal deep learning on functional MRI data for phenotyping prediction.
+This repository contains PyTorch code for spatio-temporal deep learning on functional MRI data for phenotyping prediction.
 The original work was published at </url>[MLCN 2021](https://mlcnws.com/):

 </url>[Improving Phenotype Prediction using Long-Range Spatio-Temporal Dynamics of Functional Connectivity](https://arxiv.org/abs/2109.03115)